Totally Fun Company

 After leaving Universal in 1991, Alexander first created two TV pilots for Nickelodeon.
 The first, Go For It was a pilot only, but lead to his writing the treatment and doing concept illustrations for the long running Nick series Guts.

+Since then, Totally Fun Company has worked on global theme park and resort design projects, continuing to influence the industry with innovative concepts for attractions worldwide.